tira-io/tira/python-client/sphinx/organizers/organizing-tasks.rst

     Then maybe it is needed to restart the VM

-.. collapse:: Prometheus says there are errors in :code:`vboxmanage list vms --long`
+.. dropdown:: Prometheus says there are errors in :code:`vboxmanage list vms --long`
+    :animate: fade-in-slide-down

     Perform maintenance: "Removal of inaccessible VMs"